Non-Scary Risk Taking

-There is an old saying, “The bigger the risk, the bigger the rewards.”
-This statement carries some implied acceptance that one is actually willing to take risks.
-What is not said is that taking risks of any size that don’t work, will still give you experience that you can use later.
-You always achieve an outcome, it simply may not be the one you wanted.
+“The bigger the risk, the bigger the rewards.”
+This statement carries some implied acceptance that one is willing to take risks.
+What is not said is that taking risks of any size that don’t work will still give you experience that you can use later.
+You will always achieve an outcome; it may not be the outcome you want to create.

-- The most desirable outcome for taking a BIG RISK usually involves an expectation of BIG REWARDS.
+1. The most desirable outcome for taking a BIG RISK involves expecting BIG REWARDS.
 This process is sometimes referred to as the cocaine effect.
-You get high in the process (behavior that involves risk) and you get even higher when you score, achieving your desired outcome.
+You get high in the process (behavior that involves risk), and you get even higher when you score, achieving your desired outcome.
 See the connection?
 No wonder success is so addicting.

-- A second outcome is that you don’t quite, but almost achieve your desired outcome.
+2. A second outcome is that you don’t quite but almost achieve your desired outcome.
 The feeling is incomplete and a bit hollow.
 The reward was not up to your expectations.
 However, you learned about how the process works.
-After all that work and all that appeared was THE BIG LESSON and not the BIG REWARD.
+After all that work, all that appeared was THE BIG LESSON, not the BIG REWARD.
 Yet, there it sits, in our heads, waiting for its next big opportunity to practice what we’ve learned.

-- The third outcome is total failure, or near total failure.
-“S***, well that didn’t work.
+3. The third outcome is a total failure or near complete failure.
+“S***, well, that didn’t work.
 Ugh.”
 What did you learn from the experience?
-It’s clear that you learned at least one thing and that is the outcome didn’t happen the way you wanted.
+You learned at least one thing: the outcome didn’t happen the way you wanted.
 THAT’S ALL YOU LEARNED.
-Yes, you may have lost money, time, and a dent in your reputation but you are not a failure.
-The process failed to achieve your outcome, you did not fail if you learned a lesson in the process, and you achieved an outcome even if it was not what you expected.
-You’re still alive and you have another chance to find some other ways that actually will work to achieve that desired outcome.
+Yes, you may have lost money, time, and a dent in your reputation, but you are not a failure.
+The process failed to achieve your outcome; you did not fail if you learned a lesson and achieved an outcome, even if it was not what you expected.
+You’re still alive, and you have another chance to find some other ways that actually will work to achieve that desired outcome.

 For those of you who have ever been involved in a sport, you are aware that your body and mind need some training for you to become competent at the game.
 Practice and discipline are both required to ‘master’ the sport so you can actually compete.
 Did you ever fail in the practice sessions?
 Yes.
 Many times.
 Do you get better?
 Yes.
 Much better.
 Did you take it personally?
 Well, sometimes.
-Do you get better faster if you took the failures personally?
-NO. You sulked, get mad maybe even quit.
-No risk, no rewards.
+Do you get better faster if you take the failures personally?
+NO. You sulked, got mad, and maybe even quit.
+No risks and no rewards.
 You can use this same structure now in the game of life.

 You have to take some risks to get ahead to become a raging success.
 What level of risk are you willing to risk?
 Small.
 Medium or MASSIVE?

-If you want some more suggestions on how to reap bigger rewards, contact me.
-Or if you really want to increase the size of your rewards quickly, hire me as you coach.
+Contact me if you want more suggestions on how to reap bigger rewards.
+Or, if you really want to increase the size of your rewards quickly, hire me as your coach.